jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 ```

-### Problem-03: Authentication Changes
+### Priliminary Checklist 08: Authentication Changes
-- [x] Password column has been removed and all authentication data alonfg with passowrds, have been moved to the 'authentication_string'
+- [x] Password column has been removed and all authentication data along with passowrds, have been moved to the 'authentication_string'
 - [x] Meantime, in MySQL 5.7 anmd MySQl 8.0, the 'plugin' column has to be non-empty, otherwise the account will be disabled.
 - [x] Both MySQL 5.7 and 8.0 has password_expired which was not there in 5.6.
-This is a great way to achieve a better level of security, where tyou can force periodic password changes on users.
+This is a great way to achieve a better level of security, where you can force periodic password changes on users.
   - [x] But this introduced some undesired side effects after an upgrade.
-  - [x] Password expiration data is sotred in the mysql.user table in passowrd_lifetime cloumn.
+  - [x] Password expiration data is stored in the mysql.user table in passowrd_lifetime cloumn.
   - [x] When we perform an upgrade to MySQL 5.7, this column is set to NULL, means there's no per-user setting in use.
 Earlier in MySQL 5.7 after the upgrade the default_password_lifetime was set to 360 days which had some disadvantages.
 But later in MySQL 5.7.11, the default_password_lifewtime defaults to 0
 ![test](./mysql_auth_changes.png)